 TOFFS (which stands for The Old Fashioned Football Shirt) specialise in handcrafted, vintage football shirts made to the highest quality in the North of England – with each shirt as close to the real thing as possible.

-You can pick up a small number top notch retro Wales shirts here including a 1920 home shirt (above).
+You can pick up a small number top-notch retro Wales shirts here including a vintage 1920 home shirt (above).

 Wales did not play a team outside the four home nations until 1932 when they hosted the Republic of Ireland.
 During the 20s Wales competed each year in the British Home Championships.

 Winning it three times (1919-20, 1923-24 and 1927-28).
 The 1923-24 Wales Team was a particularly strong one winning all three games in the competition, scoring five goals and only conceding one.